DoubleARon96/Samcohoses/README.md

 ## Welcome

-This website aims to show and promote a company that sells silicon hoses and works with famous racers in the motorsport world.
+This website aims to show and promote a company that sells silicone hoses and works with famous racers in the motorsport world.

 This Website has the following pages of content: